Are you experienced? Have you ever been experienced?

 Dumplin Creek’s ancestral Cherokee roots

-Not only is the land a significant investment in the ECBI’s future, it also serves as an important link to the Cherokee Tribe’s past.
+The land is a significant investment in the ECBI’s future.
+And it also serves as an important link to the Cherokee Tribe’s past.

 The Dumplin Creek site is ancestral territory for the Cherokee.
-Their rights to the land were essentially stolen in a 1785 treaty signed with leaders of what was then known as the State of Franklin.
+Their rights to the land were essentially stolen in a 1785 treaty.
+In fact, it was signed by leaders of what was then known as the State of Franklin.

 A historical marker in nearby Kodak commemorates the Treaty of Dumplin Creek.